gruejay/container-runtime/docs/step1.md

 # Part 1: Executing processes from Go

+At its core, a container runtime is a way to use one process (the container manager) to launch another process.
+That's a massive oversimplification, but launching processes is as good a place to start as any for building `boxr`.

-The first step is to make a basic CLI for launching other commands through Go.
+Let's make a basic CLI for launching other commands through Go.
+There won't be any flash to it, simply using `os/exec` package to take the user's input and pass it to the OS as a new command to run.
 Using the Cobra CLI package, lets make a a command, `boxr`, and a subcommand, `run`, that takes in the remaining CLI args and treats them as a command and arguments to run.